ChoeDoGug/CloningKAKAO/README.md

-# CloningKAKAO
+# CloningKAKAO 2020 Update

- First Clone
-Kako First Desktop Cloning Project;
+HTML + CSS only.